Yesterday we played out session 4 of the 5-6 that the PCs can manage in the Lost City of D'Abo before the caravan home departs.

 So did this one a little differently.
 I set a real-world 5 minute limit.
 I said outright the arachno-assassins were clearly animate, and the iron spectre was clearly hovering, but they weren't shifting from their positions.
 I mentioned their glowing eyes and ready weapons.
 I figured, 5 minutes is enough time to spot the treasure chest, quickly decide if they'll stay or go, and then move in and set up.
 Or hesitate until the advantage was lost.

-It probably won't change things, but yes, when the GM is tired of "peek in, test the limits of monster activation to the inch, then kill them with a ranged attack from safety" you.
+It probably won't change things, but yes, when the GM is tired of "peek in, test the limits of monster activation to the inch, then kill them with a ranged attack from safety" you can end up paying when you try it anyway.
 It's a valid real-world tactic, but so is establishing an interlocking defense or attacking before your foes are ready.
 You can't efficiently win every fight with "minimum risk this turn" type approaches.

 - Angus used luck to re-roll his failed resistance to the paralyzing ray.
 He rolled a 4, but that was still only enough to fail by 1.
 Still, a 4 is pretty impressive and should do something.
 So I reduced the paralysis from minutes to seconds, but still left him paralyzed for what turned out to be 2 seconds.